CODEMASTERSTACK/Spotify-Extractor/README.md

 **Spotify Playlist Extractor** is a powerful Flask web application that leverages Optical Character Recognition (OCR) to extract song titles and artist names from screenshots of Spotify playlists.
 It automatically searches for these songs on Spotify and creates a playlist for you—no manual typing required!

+Now featuring a **stunning dark mode UI** inspired by Spotify's own design, making the experience seamless and beautiful.

 Perfect for:
 - 📱 Transferring playlists from screenshots
 - 🎧 Recreating playlists shared as images